 The deadline for the receipt of nomination material is January 15, 2025.
 The prize is presented at the LT30 conference.

-IUPAP YOUNG SCIENTIST PRIZE IN LOW TEMPERATURE PHYSICS
+IUPAP EARLY CAREER SCIENTIST PRIZE IN LOW TEMPERATURE PHYSICS

 The Commission on Low Temperature Physics (C5) of IUPAP solicits nominations of outstanding experimental or theoretical physicists for its 2025 Early Career Scientist Prize. https://iupap.org/awards/young-scientist-prizes/#:~:text=Early%20Career%20Scientist%20(former%20Young%20Scientist)